mkeshav/data-genie/docs/fixed-width.rst

 - str
 - email (if domain is not passed, it will default to dummy.com).
       *Length is inclusive of domain you specify.*
+- myval (value that you just want to return as is)